school

 Pretexting is a deceptive tactic used in social engineering to gain access to information, systems, or services.
 Attackers create false scenarios or pretexts to establish trust with their victims, often posing as experienced investors, HR representatives, IT specialists, or other seemingly legitimate sources like family members, or school administration.

-Pretexting can also be a tactic used in pressure-reliant extortion attempts - eg. a family member who has been SIM Swapped may send you a fake "Emergency SOS" message, followed by a call from a stranger asking for medical information required to treat them for injuries.
-Since the family member has been SIM Swapped, the attacker is in control of their phone number, and is more than likely the person calling you asking for personal information about the victim - there was never an emergency, it was all a lie.
+Pretexting can also be a tactic used in pressure-reliant extortion attempts - eg. a family member who has been SIM Swapped/had their number used for the purposes of spoofing may send you a fake "Emergency SOS" message, followed by a call from a stranger (or even an AI-synthesized "known good voice") asking for medical details or payments.
+For clarity, the attacker is in control of and/or spoofing their phone number, and is more than likely the person calling you asking for personal information about the victim - there was never an emergency, it was all a lie.

 Phishing